utilitywarehouse/kafka-cluster-config/prod-aws/kafka-shared-msk/README.md

 ## Contributing

+We want utilitywarehouse/pubsub to own any chages to the msk clusters so please don't make any CODEOWNERS changes as part PRs adding resouces to the clusters.

 Please follow these guidelines for the resources:
 1. topic and consumer groups naming: prefix the names with the name of your team and use `-` for names separation in the prefix.
 Examples: **data-infra.internal.bill_fulfilled**, **data-infra.bills-total-api-reader** where **data-infra** is the name of the team.
    This will make it easier to define access in the kafka-ui ([dev](https://kafka-ui.dev.uw.systems/) and [prod](https://kafka-ui.prod.uw.systems/) )